mmmallow/NesEmu/notes.md

 # CPU Gameplan & Notes

 > General idea is to initialize CPU then read from .nes file which acts like ROM.
-First 16 KB
+First 16 B
 > are header, rest is game data.
 From there, interpret the instruction data using functions modeling
 > the instruction set.
 Have RAM structure using array.
 Probably need to look into addressing modes
 > and other more nuanced things, but for now just do the basics.